-As a member of the Vaud Bar Association and the Swiss Bar Association, Anthony Braham is bound by the rules and regulations and discipline of these bodies, as well as the rules of professional conduct for Barristers contained in the Swiss Code of Ethics, and Practices of the Vaud Bar association (UBV).
+As a member of the Vaud Bar Association and the Swiss Bar Association, Anthony Braham is bound by the rules, regulations and discipline of these bodies, as well as the rules of professional conduct for Barristers contained in the Swiss Code of Ethics, and Practices of the Vaud Bar association (UBV).

 Among the ethical rules are those of professional secrecy and the independence of the lawyer.